bytestostring/nkn.ovh/API.md

 }
 ```

-The **NodesId** key in the returned result contains an array of nodes id which have been removed by your request.
+The **NodesId** key in the returned result contains an array of node IDs which have been removed by your request.
 </details>

 ## Method `rmnodes`